PogoDigitalism/RobloxAuthenticator/README.md

 RobloxMobileAuthenticator contains both a synchronous and asynchronous way of making these requests!

-    ⚠️ This library requires the external pyotp, requests and aiohttp libraries to function. ⚠️
+    ⚠️ RobloxMobileAuthenticator requires the external pyotp, requests and aiohttp libraries to function. ⚠️

 ### A small introduction:
 Check out [this](https://github.com/PogoDigitalism/RobloxMobileAuthenticator/blob/main/examples/sending_trades.py) for examples on how to use this lib.